-1 (/) Providing consultative, training, and educational 2 • services to persons engaged in agricultural 3 activities; 4 (8) Preparing an inventory of agricultural lands with 5 adequate water resources that are or will be available 6 due to the closing of plantation operations; 7 (9) Preparing an inventory of agricultural infrastructure 8 that will be abandoned by the closing plantations; and 9 (10) Purchasing securities of or otherwise investing in 10 qualified enterprises for the purpose of providing 11 seed money.
-12 In s pite of all these tasks and responsibilities, along 13 with the tools and powers to undertake them, the agribusiness 14 developme nt corporation has limited its activities to its 15 primary r esponsibility, that is, to take over the infrastructure 16 of closin g plantation operations, particularly irrigation 17 systems, repair and restore this infrastructure, and operate the 18 infrastru cture for the benefit of surrounding agricultural lands 19 dependent on the infrastructure.
-Many of the other tasks and 20 responsib ilities set forth in chapter 163D, Hawaii Revised 21 Statutes, have not been undertaken by the agribusiness 22 developme nt corporation, but have been undertaken by other UR IRR ∩7. -1092-1 doc government agencies and quasi-public and private agricultural 1 2 industry stakeholders.
-From its inception, the agribusiness development 3 corporation was envisioned as a "dynamic and aggressive" entity 4 that could respond to the "constantly evolving economies" in the 5 private sector.
-This required the ability to immediately react 6 7 to changes and events in the private sector; however, any agricultural projects, development plans, or project facility 8 9 programs developed by the agribusiness development corporation required the approval of the board of agriculture.
-10 11 As a further manifestation of this need to move in a 12 dynamic and aggressive manner, at its inception, the 13 agribusiness development corporation was granted an exemption from the Hawaii procurement code.
-This allowed it to 14 immediately respond to needs in the private sector.
-It also 15 allowed the corporation to immediately respond to acts of God 16 and natural disasters to protect and repair facilities that may 17 incur any damage that needed immediate attention.
-18 The purposes of this Act are to: 19 Refocus and redefine the role and mission of the 20 (1)agricultural development corporation to its primary responsibility of taking over, repairing, and managing
+- 1 government agencies and quasi-public and private agricultural - 2 industry stakeholders. - From its inception, the agribusiness development - 4 corporation was envisioned as a "dynamic and aggressive" entity - 5 that could respond to the "constantly evolving economies" in the - 6 private sector.
+This required the ability to immediately react - 7 to changes and events in the private sector; however, any - 8 agricultural projects, development plans, or project facility - 9 programs developed by the agribusiness development corporation - 10 required the approval of the board of agriculture. - 11 As a further manifestation of this need to move in a - 12 dynamic and aggressive manner, at its inception, the - 13 agribusiness development corporation was granted an exemption - 14 from the Hawaii procurement code.
+This allowed it to - 15 immediately respond to needs in the private sector.
+It also - 16 allowed the corporation to immediately respond to natural - 17 disasters to protect and repair facilities that may incur any - 18 damage that needed immediate attention. - 19 The purpose of this Act is to: - 20 (1) Refocus and redefine the role and mission of the - 21 agricultural development corporation to its primary - responsibility of taking over, repairing, and managing